 Before its present fertile glory, it was engulfed in flames from wildfire a long time ago.
 The government was thankfully quick to respond and took restorative actions.
 Years flew by and a hint of green emerged gradually in this once barren land.
 The forest which used to lack of plants is now very lush and dense.

 Initially, the government intended to revive the plants for the sake of the ecosystem only.
 Locals and tourists, however, notice something enchanting.
 As the pine trees grow.
 Such sturdy trunks and shady emerald leaves were irresistible appeals for many.
 All of sudden, Imogiri Pine Forest become one of the top natural destinations in Yogyakarta.

 Amphitheater & Observation Deck

 Imogiri pine forest has an amphitheater and observation towers that visitors can enjoy.
-With three stages shape in a half-circles and one main stage in the middle.
+In total there are 3 stages shape in a half-circles and one main stage in the middle.
 The stages are not high at all, merely about one meter high.
-The audience benches, made of wood as well, could gather over 150 spectators.
+The audience benches, made of wood as well, could gather over 150 audiences.

-To completely absorb the forest’s stunning scenery, climb up the stairs to the observation towers.
-At 10-12 meters high.
-The towers give a 360-degree view of its landscape.
-As those are not concrete-based.
+To completely immerse the forest’s stunning scenery, climb up the stairs to the observation towers.
+The tower is around 10-12 meters high with a 360-degree spectacular landscape.
 Each tower can only fit five people in one go.
 While in up there, keep in mind.
 To not make any slopy moves as the base is not that solid.